 Harbour Clean-up.
 This year’s clean-up date will be on 31st March 2018 (Easter Saturday).

 Newton Downs Farm.
 CORE has confirmed that it has purchased the Solar Farm from Good Energy for £5.8M.
 The Yealm Community Energy Group (YCE) has 3 years to raise sufficient equity to buy it for total community ownership.
-NDSF expects to achieve an income for the community of £20K a year (£1M over 30 years.
+NDSF expects to achieve an income for the community of £20K a year (£1M over 30 years).

 Reporting of Planning Applications.
 A South Hams Planning Officer has raised concerns regarding the potential breach of copyright when planning applications are presented in the newsletters.
 Chairman to action.

 South Devon AONB.
 South Hams has initiated a project to rectify the on-going difficulties with local amenity groups, in respect of the AONB doing insufficient to protect our local AONB.
-There are plans to coordinate the Neighbourhood Plan Groups, the AONB (South Hams and Tamar) and SHDC/WDBC.
+There are plans to coordinate the Neighbourhood Plan Groups, the AONBs (South Hams and Tamar) and SHDC/WDBC.
 Planning Officers will focus on matters such as access to housing and highway safety.
 The aim is to provide a ‘louder voice’ by coordinating the interested parties.
 The leading Planning Officer (Tom Jones) aims to bid for funds that the Government has set aside.
 This application is fully supported by RYDA, The Environment Group (led by Peter Brown) and the Neighbourhood Plan Steering Group.
 The aim is to employ 2 Planning Officers to facilitate the deciphering of plans protecting the waterfront and identify the relevant policies to be employed in Neighbourhood Plans.
 This will enable the production of Development Plan Documents which will apply across the relevant AONBS.

 4. Acting Treasurer’s Report.
 Nothing to report.